 Project Success Story

 City officials completed a development agreement with a local developer to build a $9 million mixed-use project on the former Grand Hotel site.
-This includes the construction of a four-story, 68-unit building called the “Grand Crossings” at the corner of Westfield Avenue and Jefferson Street.
-The loft-style condominiums will include 28 one-bedroom units and 40 two-bedroom units with amenities such as a community workout room and underground parking.
-The project has an estimated completion date of summer 2017.
-Future commercial space will locate along West Mullan Avenue.
-The private investment aligns with the City’s downtown master plan while also creating an exciting synergy with nearby amenities including Young Arena, Cedar Valley SportsPlex, Cedar Valley TechWorks, Iowa Veteran’s Museum, and the future John Deere museum.
+This included the construction of a four-story, 68-unit building called the “Grand Crossings” at the corner of Westfield Avenue and Jefferson Street.
+The loft-style condominiums include 28 one-bedroom units and 40 two-bedroom units- including a portion designated for low-to-moderate income families- with amenities such as a community workout room and underground parking.
+The award-winning project opened in the summer of 2017.
+The second phase of the project, scheduled for completion in spring of 2018, will include commercial space and lofts in a four-story building along Mullan Avenue.
+This private investment aligns with the City’s downtown master plan while also creating an exciting synergy with nearby amenities including Young Arena, Cedar Valley SportsPlex, Cedar Valley TechWorks, Iowa Veteran’s Museum, and the future John Deere museum.
 Visit the Grand Crossings website here.